ARM-software/armnn/README.md

 ## Get Involved
 The best way to get involved is by using our software.
-If you need help or encounter and issue, please raise it as a [GitHub Issue](https://github.com/ARM-software/armnn/issues).
+If you need help or encounter an issue, please raise it as a [GitHub Issue](https://github.com/ARM-software/armnn/issues).
 Feel free to have a look at any of our open issues too.
 We also welcome feedback on our documentation.